 Recent Texas Trends

-Since 2005, Texas has reported less than 100 cases of acute hepatitis C each year, with a historic low of 35 cases reported in 2010.
-In 2011, 37 cases were reported with an incidence rate of 0.1 per 100,000 population.
+Since 2005, Texas has reported less than 100 cases of acute hepatitis C each year, with a historic low of 28 cases reported in 2013.
 Acute hepatitis C is primarily a disease of adults in Texas, but it affects adults of all ages.
 Only acute hepatitis C is reportable in Texas.